JiangWenqi/jiangwenqi.github.io/README.md

 Before that, I worked in mainland China for over **three years** as a **big data engineer** and **backend engineer**, so I have experience in handling Tbs data, and I am most skilled in: `Spark`/`Flink`/`Elasticsearch`/`Spring` and `Java`/`Scala`/`Python`.

 Besides daily work, I am constantly looking for new challenges, I learned to `React`/`Flutter`.
-Recently, I have been working on working on **Web 3.0** in my spare time.
+Recently, I have been working on **Web 3.0** in my spare time.

 | Domains              | Techniques                                                                                         |
 | -------------------- | -------------------------------------------------------------------------------------------------- |